Nathan

 Once we finalized the branding, it was time to work on the website.
 The design process went quickly since the branding was already in place.
 I stuck with my go-to CSS framework, Bootstrap, and chose SvelteKit for building the application due to my positive experience with it.
 For storing data and hosting, I opted for Firebase again because of its simplicity.

 The admin management portion of the website is the largest part.
-Admins can set up the order series by filling out which chocolates are available, the timeframe, and the pickup and payment methods.
+Admins can set up the order series by filling out which chocolates are available, the time frame, and the pickup and payment methods.
 Once completed, customers can fill out a simple form with their contact information and their chocolate orders.
 Once submitted, a cloud function inserts the data into Firestore.

 Order Summary Page Order Detail Page